Gene-X

 Gene-X is an independent Australian feature film, released in the latter half of 2006.
 It is directed and written by Martin Simpson and stars Ayşe Tezel, Patrick Magee and Peter Astridge.

 Plot summary

 A young research doctor named Tom Gray is on the verge of a genetic cure for cancer.
 Nurse Casey Gordon is desperate to save the life of a child in her care and seduces Tom into testing his therapy.
 Early success brings romance into Tom's life for the first time, but Casey has a secret lover whose jealous anger puts their lives in danger, and Tom finds his cure has a dark side.

 Cast

 Production

 Principal photography was in Sydney between 31 May 2005 and 8 July 2005.
 Picture lock-off was reached in early February 2006 and post production was completed in September 2006.

-Premier
+Premiere

-Gene-X premiered at the London-Australian Film Festival in 2007.
+Gene-X premiered at the London Australian Film Festival in 2007.